 What Is: Shareholders' Agreement in Ontario, Canada

-by: Peter A. Cusimano, B.Sc., LL.B.; Toronto Business Lawyer
+Peter A. Cusimano, B.Sc., LL.B.; Toronto Business Lawyer

 In small and medium sized businesses, usually the people who run the business, technically known as the directors or Board of Directors, are also the owners of the business, technically known as the shareholders.